21 Things To Know Before You Do Mount Everest Base Camp Trek

-If you’re interested in completing one of the most iconic treks in the world, the Everest Base Camp trek, here is everything you need to know before you do it as I’ve just come back from completing it.
+Are you interested in learning more about the Mount Everest Base Camp trek?
+If you’re interested in completing one of the most iconic treks in the world, here is everything you need to know before you do Mount Everest Base Camp trek.

-I spent a long time researching this trek and whilst I was on it, I made loads of notes to compile into this post.
+I spent a long time researching the Mount Everest Base Camp trek and whilst I was on it, I made loads of notes to compile into this post.

 1. How to get to Everest Base Camp

 Firstly, as it stands, there are a few different ways to get to Everest Base Camp:

 2. Best Time Of The Year To Do Everest Base Camp Trek

 There are two seasons a year to trek to Mount Everest Base Camp which are April – May and October – November.
 There’s supposedly better weather in the latter season although the climbers are only at Base Camp during April and May.

 We went at the end April – May 2018 and seeing all of the yellow tents at Base Camp was just incredible and we even met Ant Middleton, famous for TV show SAS:Who Dares Wins where he told us all about what base camp was like and how he was making a documentary for Channel 4.
 A few weeks after we met him, he did indeed climb to the very top of Everest.

 3. Best Trekking Company In Nepal